RLPR/rlpr.github.io/index.md

 <p align="center"><img alt="RLPR Logo" height="200" src="/logoRLPR.png" /></p>

-For its second edition, the RRPR committee renews the "Reproducible Label in Pattern Recognition" in order to highlight the reproducible aspects of the RRPR and ICPR works.
+As researcher with a paper accepted to ICPR or one of its workshops, you had probably devote a part of your time to write code.
+The Reproducible Label propose to make profitable your efforts in software development in order to valorize your research results.

 ### Who can apply?

-All authors of accepted RRPR and/or ICPR papers.
+Alll authors of an accepted paper at RRPR, ICPR or any ICPR workshop.

 ### Why apply?

 The label proposed by the RRPR committee is an additional recognition of the work presented at the ICPR conference and ICPR Workshops.
 The label is a proof that your work can be reproduced from the git repository that will be indexed by RRPR.
 This is a major advantage for other researchers wanting to compare their works to yours: the label guarantees that the comparisons are performed with the author implementation used in the corresponding paper.
+Thereby, it is also a major advantage for you to be compared and cited by your colleagues.

+### What is the process?

+We propose you to submit the source code used to generate the results/figures of your accepted paper.
+Your submission will be reviewed, i.e. we will try to compile them and to execute them.
+Then we will compare the obtained results with the results of your paper.
+If they are consistent, we will deliver to you the Reproducible Label and your source code will be indexed by the Label Repository.

+Note that the source code is NOT reviewed.
+We only follow the README instructions to compile the source code and execute the script(s)/binaries.

 ### How to apply?

-You need to provide an URL of a GitHub repository containing:
+You need to provide an URL of a git repository (Github, Gitlab, etc.) containing:

 - the source code allowing to reproduce all experiments and/or figures of your paper,
-- a (set of) script file(s) allowing to install end execute your code,
 - a README.md file containing all compilation instructions.
+- a (set of) script file(s) allowing to install and execute your code,
-- a link or ref to the original associated paper.
+- a link or reference to the original associated paper.

-The URL must be sent to : <rrpr-repro-label@inria.fr>

-If the original paper cannot be publicly released or the public link is not yet known, please send a copy of your paper in this same email.
+If the original paper cannot be publicly released or the public link is not yet known, please send a copy of your paper by email.

-### When to apply?

-The submission is independent from ICPR and RRPR timelines: you can send your contribution before, during, or after these events.
-All submissions will be reviewed in submission order.

-Anyway, two deadlines:
-- **May 11**: until this date, we guarentee a response before the May 20, in order to add the label into your camera ready
-- **May 28**: until this date, you will be able to include the label in your RRPR paper

 ### Which are the accepted languages/libraries/operating systems?